Here you can find films of the parallel sessions from our Harmony in Food and Farming conference.

 Prof. Dr. Angelika Ploeger, University of Kassel, Germany

-Agriculture’s Role in Re-Balancing the Ecosystem
+Agriculture’s Role in Re-Balancing the Carbon Cycle

 Over the last 50 years, agriculture has shifted from a being cyclical system of carbon renewal to a major contributor to climate change.
 In this discussion panelists explore how farmers can become better stewards of carbon, and help to reverse this trend.